Junbo345/Actinve_learning_Strong_Lensing/README.md

 ## Overview

 This repo contains code, data, and analysis of the five Mortality Rates in the year 2022.
 It was created by Junbo Li.
-We used data available on the Wold Bank open-data platform and used a multi-linear Bayesian model to analyze it.
+We used data available on the World Bank open-data platform and used a multi-linear Bayesian model to analyze it.

 ## File Structure